Envelopes created by sphere families in Euclidean 3-space: Introduction

 \section{Introduction}

 Throughout this paper, $U$ is a 2-dimensional $C^\infty$ manifold and all functions, mappings are of class $C^\infty$ unless otherwise stated.

-Since the dawn of differential analysis, the envelopes generated by families of submanifolds have constituted a significant area of inquiry, boasting numerous applications in fields such as differential equations, differential geometry, engineering and physics (cf. \cite{brucegiblin,craig,EFK,izumiya}).
-The investigation into envelopes of families of straight lines in the plane, which represents the classical case, can be traced back to Leibniz and Johann Bernoulli.
-Within optical physics, considerable attention has been devoted to caustics produced by rays emanating from a point source and reflecting from a mirror.
-It is recognized that caustics admit a dual geometric interpretation: they constitute both the evolutes of wavefronts and the envelopes of the corresponding reflected ray families.
-The study of such envelopes, particularly those formed by straight lines, has been a focus of the first author's work in \cite{nishimura,nishimura1}.
-In classical mechanics, pedal curves arise naturally in planar force problems and exhibit advantages in variational problems, such as modeling the motion of a free double linkage \cite{BLA,BBB}.
-It has been established in \cite{WN} that pedal curves admit a characterization as envelopes of families of circles.
-Similar to straight lines and circles, parabolas are well-known plane curves, the envelopes of families of parabolas have also been investigated in \cite{MY}.
+Since the dawn of differential analysis, the envelopes {created} by families of submanifolds have constituted a significant area of inquiry, with numerous applications in differential equations, differential geometry, engineering, and physics (see \cite{brucegiblin,craig,EFK,history, izumiya}).
+The study of envelopes of families of straight lines in the plane, which represents the classical case, dates back to Leibniz and Johann Bernoulli.
+By using a geometric mechanism, the first author derived precise expressions for envelopes of straight line families and hyperplane families in a concise geometric way, without the need to solve the corresponding system of differential equations with a constraint condition (see \cite{nishimura,nishimura1}).
+Similarly to straight lines, circles are well-known plane curves, and envelopes of families of circles have also been investigated (see \cite{WN}).

-On the other hand, the study of sphere families in Euclidean 3-space should not be overlooked, particularly because their envelopes play a crucial role in applications such as seismic survey.
+On the other hand, the study of sphere families in Euclidean 3-space should not be overlooked, particularly because their envelopes play a crucial role in applications such as {the} seismic survey.
 The following is a brief explanation of this technique, based on 7.14(9) of \cite{brucegiblin}.
 In Euclidean 3-space, let the ``ground level'' $G$ be parameterized by $\bm{x}:U\rightarrow\mathbb{R}^3$.
-Suppose a granite stratum lies beneath an upper layer of sandstone, with their interface $M$ parameterized by $\widetilde{\bm{f}}:U\rightarrow\mathbb{R}^3$.
-Seismic survey is a method for approximating $M$ as accurately as possible.
+Suppose a granite stratum lies beneath an upper layer of sandstone, with their interface $M$ parameterized by $\widetilde{\bm{f}}:U\rightarrow\mathbb{R}^3$. {The s}eismic survey is a method for approximating $M$ as accurately as possible.
 The procedure involves detonating a source at a fixed point $P$ on $G$.
 Under the assumption that sound waves propagate linearly, they reflect off $M$ and return to sensors positioned along $G$.
-These sensors, located at points $\bm{x}(u,v)$, precisely record the arrival times of the reflected waves (see Fig. 1).
+These sensors, located at points $\bm{x}(u,v)$ {$((u, v)\in U)$}, precisely record the arrival times of the reflected waves (see Fig. 1).